Skip to main content

 What Vorel collects

 End-customer data (the actual lead / patient / guest / vehicle owner) sits in a small, intentional set of tables.
-The full inventory lives at handoff/docs/security/PII-INVENTORY.md; this is the summary.
+The full inventory is maintained internally; this is the summary.

 High-sensitivity (Direct Identifier + Communication Content)